 Construction and Capital Projects:

-Depot Avenue Segment 4: Construction is underway for this project on Southeast Depot Avenue (SE 7th Avenue) between Southeast Sixth Street and Southeast Williston Road.
-Progress to date includes the replacement of the stormwater culverts at Sweetwater Branch Tributary, the partial completion of the new stormwater conveyance system, upgraded streetlights, asphalt paving, decorative brick sidewalks and curb and gutter for the new roadway.
-Construction will take place under local closures to expedite the schedule.
-The project is about 75 percent complete, and is on schedule to be complete in spring 2018.
-For more information, please contact Stefan Broadus, project manager, at 352-393-8406 or firstname.lastname@example.org.
+Depot Avenue Segment 4: Construction is nearing completion for this project on Southeast Depot Avenue (Southeast Seventh Avenue) between Southeast Sixth Street and Southeast Williston Road.
+Upgraded stormwater system, streetlights, asphalt paving, decorative brick sidewalks and new curb and gutter are almost finished for the new roadway.
+Construction is taking place under local closures to expedite the schedule.
+The project is about 95 percent complete, and is on schedule to be complete in early June 2018.
+For more information, please visit the project website or contact Stefan Broadus, project manager, at 352-393-8406 or firstname.lastname@example.org.

 SE Fourth Street: The bid award for the construction of the Southeast Fourth Street project between Williston Road and Depot Avenue was recently approved by the City Commission.
 Along with the bid award, the City Commission also added undergrounding existing overhead utilities to the scope of the project.
 This will further enhance the transformation provided by the project that will also include reconstructing the roadway, cycle tracks and sidewalks on both sides, upgraded lighting and improved stormwater conveyance and treatment.
-Utility work is expected to begin in early February, with roadwork starting in April.
+Utility work began in early February, and is expected to be complete this summer with roadwork to follow.
 More information is available on the project website, or you may contact Stefan Broadus, project manager, at 352-393-8406 or email@example.com.